Murder of Wallie Howard Jr.: Release of Robert Lawrence

-In 2012, the U.S. Supreme Court ruled that lifetime imprisonment for anyone under the age of 18 was unconstitutional.
-Lawrence, the only person involved in Howard's murder who was under the age of 18 at the time, appealed for a new sentence.
+In 2012, the U.S. Supreme Court ruled in Miller v.
+Alabama that mandatory life sentences without the possibility of parole for juvenile offenders were unconstitutional.
+Lawrence, the only person involved in Howard's murder who was a juvenile at the time, appealed for a new sentence.
 On January 14, 2014, a federal judge reduced Lawrence's sentence from life to 31 years.
-The judge justified his decision by saying that Lawrence was acting on the orders of Davidson and that he did not know Howard was a police officer before shooting him.
+The judge justified his decision by saying that Lawrence was acting on the orders of Davidson and did not know Howard was a police officer before shooting him.
 Before his resentencing, Lawrence faced members of Howard's family, including Howard's mother, son, and sister, and apologized for his role in the murder.
 He told them he was not the same person he was in 1990.
 Howard's mother told the judge that she had never received any kind of apology from Lawrence.
 Under the ruling, Lawrence would become eligible for parole in 2020.

 On October 28, 2020, two days before the 30th anniversary of Howard's murder, Lawrence was released from prison.
 He had been confined at the Auburn Correctional Facility and was 46 years old at the time of his release.
 In total, he served nearly 29 years in prison.
 Howard's mother was against Lawrence's release, saying, "They say he was a kid when it happened.
 I say no. When he decided to pick up that gun, he became a man."
 In 2014, a week before Lawrence was resentenced, she said she did not want to think about the possibility that Lawrence could ever be a free man.